AI & Automation Services

 The quality of a software development quote is directly proportional to the quality of the brief you provide.
 These five steps produce accurate quotes from any reputable UK agency:

-Bespoke software development in the UK costs £10,000 to £500,000+ depending on complexity.
-Simple internal tools and MVPs cost £10,000 to £25,000.
-Mid-complexity web applications and customer portals cost £25,000 to £80,000.
-Complex enterprise systems with multiple integrations and user types cost £80,000 to £200,000.
+Bespoke software development in the UK costs £15,000 to £500,000+ depending on complexity.
+Simple internal tools and MVPs cost £10,000 to £30,000.
+Mid-complexity web applications and customer portals cost £30,000 to £80,000.
+Complex enterprise systems with multiple integrations and user types cost £80,000 to £250,000.
+AI-integrated platforms add £35,000 to £150,000 depending on model complexity.
 Day rates for UK software developers range from £350 to £850 per day depending on location, seniority, and specialisation.

 A simple MVP with 3 to 5 core features takes 6 to 10 weeks with a dedicated team of 2 to 3 developers.
 A mid-complexity web application takes 10 to 20 weeks.
 A complex enterprise system with multiple integrations and user types takes 4 to 12 months.
 Timeline is directly affected by team size, requirements clarity, and the number of third-party integrations required.
-Adding developers to compress a timeline works up to a point but creates coordination overhead that reduces efficiency on very large teams.
+Adding developers to compress a timeline works up to a point but creates coordination overhead that reduces efficiency on large teams.

 Fixed-price contracts are better for UK businesses without internal technical resource, because cost risk sits with the developer rather than the client.
 Day-rate contracts are better when requirements are genuinely unclear or expected to evolve significantly during the project.
 Most UK SME bespoke software projects benefit from fixed-price arrangements provided a detailed specification is agreed before the project starts.